Memory book and the politics of remembering

 The editors worked with the writers to achieve that balance: on the one hand, accuracy and academic rigour, on the other, accessibility to a general audience.

 There’s also another important way that the book will be accessible.
-Unlike most scholarly writing that requires a subscription, university affiliation, or purchase, Memory will soon be made available as a free e-book, via the academic digital library JSTOR.
+Unlike most scholarly writing that requires a subscription, university affiliation, or purchase, Memory is available as a free e-book, via the academic digital library JSTOR.
 Alongside being able to buy the book for yourself or as a gift, you can also download it for free.

 The availability of the e-book also means you won’t have to remember where you left your copy.